Australia men's national ice hockey team: World records

 Australia previously held the distinction of holding a world record for most goals and highest winning margin in a IIHF World Championship game; they defeated New Zealand by a score of 58–0 in 1987, breaking the record held by Canada (47 goals against Denmark) since 1949.
-However this was surpassed in 2008 by the Slovakian women's team (82 goals against Bulgaria).
+However this was surpassed in 2008 by the Slovak women's team (82 goals against Bulgaria).